 It will take advantage of all these cross references to make decisions on whether or not to flag a player as a possible hacker.
 It will weigh all the factors involved and compare them against known hack behavior and then choose whether or not to alert you about such activity or ignore it.

 TSW can also use rules that you provide via the configuration, so it can better know what to do when such situations occur.
 One example situation is when it detects a player with an item, weapon or skin that you deem illegal, it will let you choose either to warn you about it, kick the player or ban the player.

 TSW connects remotely to your server, but can also connect locally in case your computer is also the server.

 As such, it will require unblocked connections to the following:

 Required RCON - IP of your server, Port of your server and Password for RCON admin panel.

 Required Database - IP/Host and Port of your database, Database name, Database Username and Database password.
 In case of non-local servers, your database has to be set to allow remote connections.
-Only Bliss/Reality private hive is currently supported.
+Only Bliss/Reality And Epoch private hives are currently supported.